MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 I think practice is the most important thing you can do before a presentation.
 Knowing a presentation of by heart really makes a difference when the nerves kick in.
 Being able to sort of "switch your brain off" and just let the words flow out of you like some sort of presentation robot (without the monotone voice) is the level of practice you want to get to.

-I find at the very start of talks is when I am my most nervous and shakey, but trying to get in the zone and falling back onto my practices really helps me get through.
+I find I am most nervous at the very start of a talk, but trying to get in the zone and falling back onto my practice and repetitions really helps me get through.

-Practice in the mirror, practice on colleges, practice on your family.
-Just practice, practice, practice.

 I would also recommend trying not to use speaking notes.
-You may need them at the very beginning of your writing your presentation when you are in the creation phase, or for tricky phrases/sections of your presentation, but try limiting it to just that.
+You may need them at the very beginning of writing your presentation when you are in the creation phase, or for tricky phrases/sections of your presentation, but try limiting it to just that.
 The reason for this is it forces you to practice and know your topic.
 If you don't have notes, and you didn't practice, good luck presenting an awesome presentation once the nerves kick in.

 You want to get to a level with your practising that you have a slide with the dot points, and that triggers you to say what you need to say.

 With all my practices, you will start to notice certain parts of the presentation you would get stuck on or constantly screw up.
-Make little notes during either cut these out or refactor that part of what you want to say to make sure you are hitting your points accurately each time.
+Make little notes during practice and either cut these out or refactor that part of what you want to say to make sure you are hitting your points accurately each time.

 :white_check_mark: Tip: Practice!
 Practice!
 Practice!
+Practice in the mirror, practice on colleges, practice on your family (even if they do not fully understand the subject).
+Just practice, practice, practice.

 # Gather honest feedback

 With all the practice you will be doing to prepare for the event, it's going to get pretty boring speaking to your own face in the mirror so many times.
 Your partner also doesn't really care about how you migrated 100 applications from the ELK Stack to Splunk in a few weeks.

 Lean on your work colleges for your practices, and ask for feedback.
 This is one of the things that originally shocked me about moving to the Netherlands - just how honest, direct and blunt the feedback was I was getting.
-No one was sugar coat it up for me, if they thought it was crap, they would say so.
+No one was sugar coating it for me, if they thought it was crap, they would say so.
 At first, I thought it was really weird, but I have really come to love this part of Dutch culture.

 Try and practice your presentation a few times on different groups of 2-3 people.
 Write down all of the feedback you received and go back and refactor your presentation.
 Practice it on a different group a few days later.

 This refinement process helped makes sure your presentation is well tested on many groups so you can be sure it makes sense and is a coherent story.
-It also gives you a ton of additional practice and gets you comfortable telling the story in front of an audience (even if it is a small one).
+It also gets you comfortable telling the story in front of an audience (even if it is a small one).

 All this practising and refactoring after the feedback takes time, so make sure you are prepared and do this a few weeks out before the talk.
-You want to lock the contents of the talk completely about two weeks out so you can just practice the same content up until the big day.
+You want to lock in the contents of the talk completely about two weeks out so you can just practice the same content up until the big day.

 :white_check_mark: Tip: Go through your presentation on small groups of people well before the big day.
-Make sure you ask for honest and direct feedback, and go and refactor your presentation with it.
-This allows you to refine and polish your story and feel comfortable knowing it has passed the scrutiny and suggestions of many of your peers.
+Make sure you ask for honest and direct feedback, then use this feedback to refactor, refine and polish your story.
+Then you can feel comfortable knowing it has passed the scrutiny and suggestions of many of your peers.

 ![SplunkLive!
 All Log Management](/images/posts/public_speaking/simpsons.jpeg)

 # Bringing some supporters

-When the big day arrives, make sure you have a college or friend with you.
-Perhaps bring one of your colleges that you have bored to death with your multiple practices so they can see the big moment you have been working towards.
+When the big day arrives, invite a colleague or friend with you.
+Perhaps bring one of your colleagues that you have bored to death with your multiple practices so they can see the big moment you have been working towards.

 A part of your brain might be telling you "no don't bring anyone - if you screw up then someone that knows you will know you are a failure!", but you will be glad you did.

-It helps you keep your mind distracted before the event to have someone you know to talk to, and it helps when they have done talks themselves.
+I find it helps to keep your mind distracted before the event so you do not work yourself up.
 It is also nice to have someone to vent your stress to before you have to go on stage.

 Make sure you have your supporter take some pictures of you up on stage.
 It's nice to see what you looked like up on stage and have some pictures to be proud of and blast on Twitter once you have finished.

-It also gives you something to refer back to later before your next talk so you can tell yourself "See, if done this before, I can do this again!".
+It also gives you something to refer back to later before your next talk so you can tell yourself "See, I’ve done this before, I can do this again!".

 # Conclusion

 I am pretty proud of what I have achieved tackling my fear of public speaking over the last 18 months.
 I am definitely not over it yet, and still get stressed before big presentations (just ask my wife!).
-With more and more practice, and making sure I stick to my goal of two conferences a year, I hope public speaking will eventually just become a "normal" thing that I do and no longer be a big deal that I stress over.
+With more and more practice, and making sure I stick to my goal of presenting at two conferences a year, I hope public speaking will eventually just become a "normal" thing that I do and no longer be a big deal that I stress over.

 Hopefully these tips can give you the boost you need to go tackle your fear and get presenting.